 The group meets every Wednesday afternoon, apart from school and public holidays.

-We need our members to commit to coming regularly so that the children fell comfortable in the group, hence will feel more confident to participate and consequently, gain more from the experience.
+We need our members to commit to coming regularly so that the children feel comfortable in the group, hence will feel more confident to participate and consequently, gain more from the experience.
 Please be aware that the parents do stay for the duration of each session, it is not possible just to drop the children off!

-The group is run on a voluntary basis which means that everyone needs to contribute to its smooth running which includes, that everyone takes turns in leading activities.
+The group is run on a voluntary basis which means that everyone needs to contribute to its smooth running, which includes that everyone takes turns in leading activities.
 Responsibilities also exist in areas such as membership, administration, financial, website design and more.

 The quarterly membership fee of 30 € goes towards the hire of the rooms, materials and refreshments.
 This also covers additional costs such as Santa at Christmas or birthday presents for the children.

 In addition to the regular group meetings, parents' evenings are held every second month which gives us the opportunity to talk and socialize outside the group as well as to plan and discuss various things concerning the smooth running of the group.

 We are happy to welcome new members so please feel free to get in touch and try it out yourself!